boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 See [here](https://boecker-lab.github.io/docs.sirius.github.io/cli-standalone/#custom-database-tool) for more details regarding custom database import and supported file formats.

+**Please note that you have to be logged in to your SIRIUS account to import custom databases**

 #### COSMIC - confidence values for CSI:FingerID searches
 Calculating COSMIC confidence scores is parameter free and will be executed automatically every time a CSI:FingerID